Area Between Two Curves#

 Therefore, the curves intersect when \(x=0\) and when \(x=1\).

-Notice that the points of intersection are used as the left and right boundaries of our region.
+Notice that the points of intersection will be used as the left and right boundaries of our region.

 Points of intersection at $x=0$ and $x=1$